-Remediation of the site is being performed in accordance with regulatory requirements and industry best-practice.
-Specific safety and environmental controls and monitoring systems are used throughout the remediation activities.
-Transport for NSW is working in consultation with the City of Parramatta Council and EPA.
-The project is being overseen by an independent Site Auditor accredited by the EPA.
+Remediation of the site was performed in accordance with regulatory requirements and industry best-practice.
+Specific safety and environmental controls and monitoring systems were used throughout the remediation activities.
+The project was overseen by an independent Site Auditor accredited by the EPA.

 Can the waste be recycled?

-The remediation strategy is re-using materials onsite to minimise the amount of waste that is removed, subject to safety, geotechnical, environmental and regulatory requirements.
+The remediation strategy reused materials onsite to minimise the amount of waste that was removed, subject to safety, geotechnical, environmental and regulatory requirements.